Are Wasabi Peas Healthy Snacks featured image

 • Allyl isothiocyanate has anti-inflammatory properties that may help reduce inflammation in the body.

-• It also has antimicrobial properties that can help fight against harmful bacteria and prevent infections.
+• It has antimicrobial properties that can help fight against harmful bacteria and prevent infections.

-• The compound found in wasabi peas may have cancer-fighting effects due to its ability to inhibit the growth of cancer cells.
+• The compound may have cancer-fighting effects due to its ability to inhibit the growth of cancer cells.

 • Consuming wasabi peas may aid in digestion by stimulating the production of digestive enzymes and promoting healthy gut function.